PariaEsmatloo/Robonuts_Final_Project/README.md

 # Comparison of Results
 The script "plot_results.py" under the main directory loads the averaged CSV files which are renamed and relocated to the main directory and visualizes all results in a single figure for easy comparison.
+As detailed in the presentation, the performance of the random agent stays constant, the actor critic agent improves its performance over time, and the REINFORCE agent gets worse at the task.
 ![image](https://user-images.githubusercontent.com/77804192/117374253-6ea99d80-ae92-11eb-93bd-c28ea3827cd5.png)